nil4/ANCM-AnyApp/Readme.md

-This will build and deploy `dotnet/TestANCM.csproj` to an Alpine Linux container image using [`dotnet/Dockerfile`](https://github.com/nil4/ANCM-AnyApp/blob/master/dotnet/Dockerfile), then start the container under IIS Express/ANCM.
+This will build and deploy `dotnet/TestANCM.csproj` to an Alpine Linux container image using [`dotnet/Dockerfile`](https://github.com/nil4/ANCM-AnyApp/blob/master/dotnet/Dockerfile), and then attach to the running container under IIS Express/ANCM.

 In your browser, you should see similar output to the previous demo, but `HttpContext.User.Identity.Name` will be empty (expected, since an application running in a container cannot use a Windows user handle), while `Header[MS-ASPNETCORE-USER]` *will* have the correct user name.

-A more realistic example could be to run a .NET application in a Windows Docker container, under a [Group Managed Service Account identity](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#how-it-works) that enables it to use integrated Windows authentication against SQL Server databases or other remote resources.
+A more realistic example would be to run a .NET application in a Windows Docker container, under a [Group Managed Service Account identity](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts#how-it-works) that enables it to use integrated Windows authentication against SQL Server databases or other remote resources.
-In that scenario, the application running inside the container would still need to have access to the identity of the authenticated IIS user, and the `forwardUserName` setting would allow that.
+In that scenario, the application running inside the container would still need to have access to the identity of the authenticated IIS user, and the `forwardUserName` setting enables that.

 ### Python-under-WSL (failing)